 To fill the frame is important to good composition.
 This is because it keeps everything relevant to the image you are making.
 Beginning photographers are often frustrated when they review their photos.
 They see things in the picture they had not noticed when they were taking it.
-This article will teach you how to see those extraneous elements and what you can do about them before you take a photo.
+In this article, I will teach you how to see those extraneous elements and what you can do about them before you take a photo.
 I’ll also cover other important aspects of what to include and exclude from your compositions as you are taking photos.

 Being intentional about how you fill the frame when composing a photo is essential to making good pictures.
 What you include and what you exclude from your frame shows people how you view the world around you.
 It also makes for a strong photograph or a weak one.
-Capturing photographs that include irrelevant stuff, your pictures lose impact.
+When you capture photographs that include irrelevant stuff, your pictures lose impact.

 - What is the Frame in Photography Composition?